BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Additional Details on

 \textbf{GCNAE~\cite{kipf2016variational}.} GCNAE is the autoencoder framework with GCNs~\cite{kipf2016semi} as the encoder and decoder.
 It takes the graph structure and node attributes as input.
 The encoder is used to learn a node's embedding by aggregating its neighbor information.
 The decoder reconstructs the node attribute by applying another GCN to node embeddings and graph structures.
 Similar to MLPAE, the outlier score of a node is the reconstruction error of the decoder.

-\textbf{DOMINANT~\cite{ding2019deep}.} DOMINANT is one of the first works that leverage GCN and AE for node outlier detection.
-It uses a two-layer GCN as the encoder, a two-layer GCN decoder to reconstruct the node attribute, and an one-layer GCN and dot product as the structural decoder to reconstruct the graph adjacency matrix.
-The reconstruction errors of both decoders are combined as the node outlier score.
+\textbf{DOMINANT~\cite{ding2019deep}.} DOMINANT is one of the first works that leverage GCN and AE for outlier node detection.
+It uses a two-layer GCN as the encoder, a two-layer GCN decoder to reconstruct the node attribute, and a one-layer GCN and dot product as the structural decoder to reconstruct the graph adjacency matrix.
+The reconstruction errors of both decoders are combined as the outlier scores of the nodes.

-\textbf{DONE~\cite{bandyopadhyay2020outlier}.} DONE leverages a structural and an attribute AE to reconstruct the adjacency matrix and node attribute, respectively.
+\textbf{DONE~\cite{bandyopadhyay2020outlier}.} DONE leverages a structural and an attribute AE to reconstruct the adjacency matrix and node attribute.
 The encoders and decoders are composed of MLPs.
 The node embeddings and outlier scores are optimized simultaneously with a unified loss function.

 \textbf{AdONE~\cite{bandyopadhyay2020outlier}.} AdONE is a variant of DONE, which uses an extra discriminator to discriminate the learned structure embedding and attribute embedding of a node.
 The adversarial training approach supposes to better align the two different embeddings in the latent space.